Tekphonik/android-generate-structure/README.md

 This script is used to generate a basic Activity-View-TouchListener structure for Android Custom View Projects in the current directory.

+# *This project is currently undergoing major changes.
+README is NOT up to date.

 ## Installation

 - `git clone https://github.com/Nitemaeric/android-generate-structure.git` to grab the script.